Request Handling

 Reference: Deno Request API Documentation

-Deserve provides a Context object that wraps native Request with methods for accessing query parameters, route parameters, headers, cookies, and body data.
+Deserve provides a Context object that wraps native Request.
+Through Context you access query, route params, headers, cookies, and body without manual parsing.

 Basic Usage

-Import Context type and use it in your route handlers:
+Import the Context type and use it in your route handlers:

 import type { Context } from '@neabyte/deserve'